raspberrychris/3dprintersking/content/posts/flashforge-adventurer-3-3d-printer.md

 +++
 ![FlashForge Adventurer 3 3D Printer Auto Leveling Quick Removable Nozzle High Precision](https://images-na.ssl-images-amazon.com/images/I/616t5icIdJS._AC_UL604_SR604,400_.jpg)

+## **Overview of the Flashforge Adventurer 3 3D Printer**

 In this review we will take a look at the [**FlashForge Adventurer 3 3D printer**](#).
-This 3D printer comes with a variety of desirable features and has auto levelling, very quiet printing (around 50 decibels according to FlashForge) and also comes with a detachable nozzle.
+This 3D printer comes with a variety of desirable features and has auto levelling, very quiet printing (around 50 decibels according to [**FlashForge**](#)) and also comes with a detachable nozzle.
 It also has other thoughtful features such as having a built in camera, so you can monitor your prints directly from your phone, and also pause or abort printing if you need to via WiFi.
-The FlashForge 3 3D printer is also equipped to take a variety of different Filaments: From PLA,ABS,PETG to Copper PLA.
+The [**FlashForge 3 3D printer**](#) is also equipped to take a variety of different Filaments: From PLA,ABS,PETG to Copper PLA.
 All in all, this 3D printer straight from the outset has a wealth of interesting features in our opinion.

 [**Click here to jump to the Flashforge Adventurer 3 Product  Listing on Amazon.com…**](#)

 ## What is the Flashforge Adventurer 3?

-The FlashForge Adventurer 3 is one of the most popular 3D Printers currently on the market..
-In this review we will take a closer look at how the FlashForge Adventurer 3 3D Printer performs and understand how it compares to other 3D Printers available on the market.
+The [**FlashForge Adventurer 3**](#) is one of the most popular 3D Printers currently on the market..
+In this review we will take a closer look at how the [**FlashForge Adventurer 3 3D**](#) Printer performs and understand how it compares to other 3D Printers available on the market.

 ### What do people who have bought this 3D Printer think of it?